osaosemwen/awsdockersdeployments/readme.md

  ![aws credentials](https://user-images.githubusercontent.com/17884787/38784323-2bdc13fe-40de-11e8-82a7-690c6f476fc7.png)

-- Click Save, The plugin icon shown glow which means you are can now deploy a swarm from docker cloud to your AWS account.
+- Click Save, The plugin icon shown glow which means you are can now deploy a swarm from docker cloud to your AWS account, as shown below.

 ### Creating A Swarm